Samiksha-Gah/DropBot/README.md

 Early files of an old hackathon project.

-DropBot helps dropship items on Craigslist.
+DropBot helps dropship items on Craigslist and Facebook Marketplace.